Eden at Dawn

 — Joy Majdalani, L'Orient-Le Jour

-“Eden at Dawn, the first major homosexual work set in occupied territory, is a powerful rebuttal to prejudices about Palestine.”
+“Eden at Dawn, the first major queer work set in occupied territory, is a powerful rebuttal to prejudices about Palestine.”

 — Jean Stern, Orient XXI